SuperOfficeDocs/superoffice-docs/docs/en/admin/preferences/learn/index.md

 so.date: 03.21.2023
 keywords: settings, preferences
 so.topic: concept
+so.user: admin
+so.user.tooltip: Settings and maintenance
 language: en
 ---

 # Preferences

 In the Preferences screen you can set preferences for the whole system (globally), one database, one user group or an individual user.
-Preferences that can be set only on a global (system) level, are located in the **Global preferences** tab.
+Preferences that can be set only on a global (system) level, are located in the **[Global preferences][1]** tab.

 Users can edit the settings of [individual preferences][4] to customize them for their own use by going to **Personal settings** > **Preferences** in the Top bar.
 The preferences available to the user depend on what is specified in Settings and maintenance.